mohneesh9797-puresoftware/lzws/README.md

 There are HTTP servers that supports `Content-Encoding: compress` or `x-compress` via compress or gzip utilities.
 See [recent apache 2.0 for example](https://github.com/apache/httpd/blob/trunk/modules/metadata/mod_mime_magic.c#L2055-L2063) uses gzip decompressor.
 Apache 1.3.0 and others was using `ncompress`.
-You can support this content encoding in your application using lzws.
+You can support this content encoding in your application using `lzws`.